Driving and traffic law

 - that the police officer who impounded the vehicle didn’t have the necessary legal grounds for it, or

-- that the officer didn’t give you the proper impounding notice, or
+- that the police officer didn’t give you the proper impounding notice, or

-- that there was a serious medical emergency (for example, a woman was about to give birth).
+- that there was a serious medical emergency (for example, someone was about to give birth).\

 If someone else was driving at the time, you can also appeal on the ground: